 First off, the complete name for the lens is the “Tamron 18-270mm f/3.5-6.3 Di II VC PZD (B008) Lens” – while I didn’t mean to offend anyone by shortening it, that’s a bit too much for the title.
 At any rate, for those who don’t know already, Tamron is pretty much the Cadillac of the camera lens world.
 The things they come up with over there are amazing in quality and features; and cost more than one pretty penny.

 The thing that makes this lens so amazing (other than the obnoxiously long name), is the fact that it has a 15x ratio!
 That means with one lens you can have anything in the equivalent of a 28mm wide angle lens, all the way to a 420mm telephoto lens.
+The super zoom lens does a decent job at maintaining image quality throughout most of the zoom range.
 There is some distortion at full zoom, but that’s pretty much par for the course on a small lens with a large zoom; you’ll really only ever notice it on square or rectangular objects anyways (the sides will appear slightly bowed).
 It’s nothing that would even cause an issue – but it needs to be mentioned here so people understand that there are costs to such a large zoom.

 The “PZD” designation in the name refers to Tamron’s “Piezo Drive”.
 What it is, is an auto focus drive that uses a small piezoelectric motor (or ultrasonic) to control the focusing mechanism with a gear system.
 While the drive is very quiet, extremely small, and adds almost no weight to the lens, it is not as fast or efficient as a ring style ultrasonic motor (such as Tamron’s own USD motor).
 You can’t use Manual Focus, unless you flip a switch on the lens to allow it, but it’s not that much of an issue for me (although some purists might complain about not being able to be in manual mode all the time).